 Insulin Administration

 For insulin therapy to be safe and effective, patient adherence to specific preparation and injection routines is required.
-Patient education should include appropriate storage, injection technique, accurate dosages, and site rotation.
+Patient education should include product specific storage, injection technique, accurate dosages, and site rotation.

 Storage:

 Insulin is rapidly broken down in the gastrointestinal tract, it cannot be taken orally.
-The only FDA approved inhaled insulin product has been withdrawn by the manufacturer.
-Therefore, insulin must be delivered parenterally.
+Therefore, insulin medications must be administered parenterally, with the exception of Afrezza®, which must be inhaled.

-Insulin should be injected into the deep subcutaneous fat.
+When injected, insulin should be delivered into the deep subcutaneous fat.
 It is recommended that the same anatomical area be used for injections given at the same time of day.
 The exact site should be changed systematically to utilize the entire area.
 In type-1 adults, the abdominal wall is the preferred site for mealtime injections.
 An extended profile of action can be obtained when type-1 adults inject long acting suspensions like NPH in the thigh rather than the arm or abdominal wall.

 There are a variety of insulin delivery devices available today.
 The typical device is a disposable U-100 syringe and needle.
 Syringe sizes range from .25cc to 1cc.
 Needle length can be 5/16 or 1/2 inch.
 Selection of needle length should be based upon injection site.
 Needle angle should enter the skin at 90o for adults and 45o for thin adults and children.